semgrep/bento/README.md

 $ bento install-hook
 ```

-If Git hooks ever incorrectly block your commit you can always skip them by passing the `--no-verify` flag at commit-time (use this sparingly):
+If Git hooks ever incorrectly block your commit, you can skip them by passing the `--no-verify` flag at commit-time (use this sparingly):

 ```bash
 $ git commit --no-verify